CarlosLunaMota/PseudoSort/README.md

 }
 ```

-We can safely break BubbleSort into a series of independent applications of BubblePseudoSort because it is a very naive sorting algorithm that keeps comparing elements that has previously compared.
+We can safely break BubbleSort into a series of independent applications of BubblePseudoSort because it is a very naive sorting algorithm that keeps comparing elements that have been previously compared.
 Other sorting algorithms (like Quicksort, Heapsort or MergeSort) exploit previous comparisons but do so by storing some information (sometimes implicitly) and thus can not be broken into independent applications of a pseudosorting algorithm as easily as BubbleSort.

 For example, QuickSort keeps in memory the position of the previous _pivots_, HeapSort remembers the amount of elements already in their final position and (bottom-up) MergeSort only needs to remember how many iterations has been performed so far.